 –Alphonso Horne

 Horne grew up in Jacksonville, Florida surrounded by music.
 His musician father was also a brass instrument repairman—the home was strewn with instruments—who would bring the young Alphonso along to his shows.
 Horne took an interest in the trumpet in middle school.
 “I would rehearse at school, practice at school, go to my dad's music store, practice at the music store, and then we would go out to a gig later that night.
-I was exposed to bar gigs, crazy rap parties, all kinds of things at the age of 12.”
+I was exposed to bar gigs, crazy frat parties, all kinds of things at the age of 12.”

 Initially, though, Horne’s primary passion was performing in plays and musical theater.
 It was his father who pushed him into “the musical prodigy thing.”
 “I always thought it was weird that the departments didn't collaborate more.
 It's like the music thing does their thing.
 The choir does their thing, dance does their thing.”

 He continued his musical education at Florida State University, studying both classical and jazz music.
 During his time there, he trained with Scotty Barnhart, the director of the Count Basie Orchestra, and received mentorship from renowned bandleader Marcus Roberts.
-After completing his studies at Juilliard, Horne joined the Broadway production After Midnight, where he met trumpeter and bandleader Wynton Marsalis.
+After completing his studies at Juilliard, Horne joined the Broadway production After Midnight, where he worked closely with trumpeter and bandleader Wynton Marsalis.
 That experience led to a raft of interdisciplinary projects with Ars Nova, Prospect Theatre Company and the National Black Theatre, melding the musical with the theatrical.

 One of Horne’s most memorable musical experiences was playing a series of gigs with the soul singer Allen Stone.
 “We were dancing and singing and playing really hard for two hours.
 Before every show, we would have a tequila shot, and we would pray—he’s the son of a pastor—and he was like, ‘I want the music to be right, but at the end of the day, I want somebody to be affected by our music and the lyrics.’
 He would go into the audience, touch hands, hug people.”